googlefonts/variable-components-in-ufo/README.md

 We will use the glyph "lib" mechanism to store the data for Variable Components and Local Design Spaces.

-In the context of a .designspace file, the variable component data will be stored in the UFO for the _default source_
+In the context of a .designspace document, the variable component data will be stored in the UFO for the _default source_.

 ### Variable Component references